wolf3c/vTab/README.md

 It will not have any impact on your current browsing experience.

 **feature list**:
-- manage tabs(check, switch, close) in sidebar smoothly
+- manage tabs(check, switch, close, new, search) in sidebar smoothly
-- pin the vTab sidebar;
-- search tabs;
 - freeze tabs & freeze all tabs in the window (free RAM of you PC);
 - sort by freezed status(show unfreezed tabs together at top for easily access);
-- create new tab;
+- pin the vTab sidebar on left/right of your page;

 **Telegram Group**: [vtab users](https://t.me/+QQLV4RqH4940NjNl)